global-asp/gsn-imagebank-outline/README.md

 This repository contains black & white images adapted from the [African Storybook](https://www.africanstorybook.org) collection for use in the [Global Storybooks](https://globalstorybooks.net) project.
 These images are suitable for the creation of colouring books, colour-in exercises etc.

 The images here include both those that have been modified from colour originals (i.e., by de-colourization / converting to black & white), as well as unmodified black & white images.
 A repository containing only the modified images can be found [here](https://github.com/global-asp/asp-imagebank-new/), while the original, unmodified images can be found in the [asp-imagebank](https://github.com/global-asp/asp-imagebank) repository.
+The corresponding colour images are located in the [gsn-imagebank repository](https://github.com/global-asp/gsn-imagebank).

 All editing, de-colourization, and artistic modification has been done by **Ingrid Schechter**.